 Breakthroughs let you reinvent your dealership before your competitor does it to you.
 Breakthroughs make people wealthy.

-The speed that change is occurring around the auto industry requires that breakthrough thinking become continual, everyday thinking.
+The speed that which change is occurring in the auto industry requires that breakthrough thinking become continual, everyday thinking.
 Not just a rare or occasional event at a yearly meeting or conference.

 You don’t want to wait for a major event to change your dealership for the negative.
 So you must invent and constantly be reinventing your own better future.
 That means becoming ethically opportunistic, looking at everything around you (in and outside of the auto industry) with an opportunity-based focus.

 It also means you must adopt a possibility-based mindset that looks for new, different and better ways to reach your goal or address the market situation.

 You must see opportunities where everyone else sees problems, obstacles, limitations, or boundaries.
 Recognize how much more you can achieve by leveraging the impact of whatever is going on around you, your dealership and the industry.
 The most exciting breakthroughs occur when you reach beyond the traditional way of looking at or doing something and become open and receptive to new possibilities.

 Ask yourself continuously…“Where’s the big overlooked opportunity, here?”